conformal_component/

 1199 ///

-1200 /// If there is no parameter with the given ID, or the parameter is not a switch,
+1200 /// If there is no parameter with the given ID, or the parameter is not numeric,

 1201 /// this will return `None`.